What is a VPN protocol?

 Another option to consider when choosing a VPN protocol is the encryption algorithm it uses.

-The encryption algorithm used by a VPN protocol scrambles your data before it leaves your device, and then unscrambles it when it gets to the other end, making sure it is still readable.
+Your data is scrambled before it leaves your device, and then unscrambled when it gets to the other end to be read.

 There are multiple different types of encryption algorithms employed by VPN providers, each with their own benefits.